 Consuming black coffee might maximize the advantages of fasting.

 According to recent research, a frequent coffee habit has been linked to a higher mood, enhanced brain function, decreased risk of mental decline, and Alzheimer’s and Parkinson’s diseases.

 Furthermore, drinking up to three cups of coffee per day has been associated with reduced inflammation, blood sugar levels, and the risk of heart disease, all of which contribute to a reduced risk of metabolic syndrome.

 Also, dieters claim that black coffee helps to suppress your hunger, making it easier to stick to your diet and manage your fasting days.

 Unfortunately, there is no scientific evidence to back up this claim.

 Milk contains around 5g of lactose and nearly the same amount of milk proteins in 100 ml.

-When it comes to coffee with intermittent fasting, the addition of milk makes all the difference.
+Adding milk makes all the difference in coffee with intermittent fasting.
 Coffee with milk breaks the fast and diminishes the benefits of fasting.